Deep-Learning Based Adaptive Ultrasound Imaging from Sub-Nyquist Channel Data: Method

 \subsection{Metrics for evaluation}

 To the best of our knowledge, no other approach was proposed for deep-learning based reconstruction from temporally sub-sampled data.
-Therefore, we cannot directly compare our model to other state-of-the-art approaches.
-Instead, we concentrate on quantitative evaluation to demonstrate the benefits of our model in terms of resolution and contrast.
+Therefore, we cannot directly compare our model to other deep-leaning based state-of-the-art approaches.
+Instead, we concentrate on quantitative evaluation to demonstrate the benefits of our model.
 Contrast-to-Noise-Ratio (CNR) is used to evaluate contrast, and Full-Width-at-Half-Maxima (FWHM), calculated over simulated point scatterers and \textit{in-vivo} data, is used to evaluate axial and lateral resolution.
-Overall similarity to the target image is evaluated using Structural Similarity Index (SSIM).
+Overall similarity to the target image is evaluated using SSIM.

 CNR is evaluated over beamformed phantom scans after envelope detection and logarithmic compression.
-It is calculated from two regions of different intensities in each image, namely, a simulated cyst and its background, and is given by
+It is calculated from two regions with different intensities in each image, namely, a simulated cyst and its background, and is given by